 With its turn-of-the-century boardwalk, Paradise Pier has the most rides of any land at the park and includes the California Screamin’ roller coaster and a giant Ferris wheel.
 There is also a large kiddy-ride section at the other end of the faux pier.

 For guests trying to see both parks in one single day, this part of the park is where they will want to start and end their California “adventure.”
 That’s because when the sun goes down, both parks come alive, with Disney’s nightly monumental fireworks show, Mickey’s Soundsational Parade, and Fantasmic, as well as California Adventure’s World of Color.

 With two amazing theme parks and nearby Downtown Disney with its shopping and dining, it’s suggested that visitors spend at least two days to see and experience all that Disneyland® Resort has to offer.

 If you choose one of the multi-day vacation packages you will have time to explore Orange County.
 Visitors staying in Anaheim are only a short drive to several spectacular Southern California beaches.

 The nearest beach to Anaheim is Huntington Beach which is a 25-minute drive depending on traffic.
 If you’re feeling a little adventurous take a trip to Laguna Beach.
 Driving to Laguna Beach will take about one hour.
 You will be rewarded with one of the most scenic beaches in California.

 Getting To Disneyland®

 Disneyland® Resort is located in Anaheim, California, 25 miles south of Los Angeles and just off Interstate 5.
-We advise arriving early as possible to avoid lone lines of cars waiting to enter the park.
+We advise arriving early as possible to avoid long lines of cars waiting to enter the park.
 Disneyland Drive often sometimes backs up onto the five freeway during peak hours.
-Consinder taking the Harbotr Blvd. exit to avoid some of the traffic congestion.
+Consider taking the Harbor Blvd. exit to avoid some of the traffic congestion.